aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ## 4. Feasibility Analysis of Supporting High-Resource APIs Without a New Node Pool

-This section will analyze how many such high-resource API Pods can be supported without creating a new Node Pool, considering the node's allocatable resources, the new API Pod's requirements, and the jiqun's current state and scaling capabilities.
+This section will analyze how many such high-resource API Pods can be supported without creating a new Node Pool, considering the node's allocatable resources, the new API Pod's requirements, and the clusters's current state and scaling capabilities.

 ### 4.1.
 Resource Requirements of a Single New API Pod